duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 As summarised at the beginning of the *Decidable* post, while `Applicative` converts products to products covariantly, `Divisible` converts products to products contravariantly.
-From that vantage point, I will take `divided`, the counterpart to `zipped`, as the fundamental combinator of the class:
+From that point of view, I will take `divided`, the counterpart to `zipped`, as the fundamental combinator of the class: